clinei/codeliteral/README.md

 #### Automate

-Use the fully scriptable user interface to make custom tools and automate the most frequent tasks, like testing.
+Use the fully scriptable user interface to make custom tools and automate the most frequent tasks, like testing if the bug is fixed or still there.

 ## What makes this so good?

 #### Simplicity

 Everything is easy.
-Most questions are answered by looking around or pressing one button.
+Most questions are answered by looking around or pressing a button.

 #### Power